Democratizing access to 401(k) advice

 • Advisers have used client-authorized tools for decades: For at least twenty-five years, advisers have used tools like data aggregators which clients authorize to use their credentials to facilitate a service.

-• Advisors never have client credentials and don’t access client accounts: Advisors only interact with Pontera’s platform, ensuring that they never see or access client credentials, and never access client accounts at custodian or recordkeeper websites.
+• Advisers never have client credentials and can’t access client accounts: advisers only interact with Pontera’s platform, ensuring that they never see or access client credentials, and never access client accounts at custodian or recordkeeper websites.

 • All adviser activities on Pontera are auditable: Because advisers need to keep records, all adviser activities on Pontera create an auditable, immutable record.